Karen’s story: My husband owes his life to what I was taught by the Red Cross

 When the emergency services team arrived, they used an AED to shock John’s heart.

 They delivered a total of eight shocks.
-Karen thought she'd lost John and did expect him to survive the ordeal.
+Karen thought she'd lost John and didn't expect him to survive the ordeal.
 She explained, ‘‘Don’t give up – keep going even if you think it may be too late.
 It’s not: keep going and use the skills you’ve learnt.”